-Finch, a digital sustainability tool and browser extension that combines real science with real reviews to rate products' environmental and social impacts, recently announced the winners of its quarterly “Best Of” product awards in 2022, recognizing excellence across five categories Personal Care, Kitchen, Bathroom, Bedroom, Baby, and Laundry.
-The company rated hundreds of thousands of products based on key factors across six environmental footprints, while also evaluating their efficacy from real reviews.
+Finch, a digital sustainability tool and browser extension that combines real science with real reviews to score products' environmental and social impacts, recently announced the winners of its quarterly 'Best Of' product awards in 2022, recognizing excellence across five categories Personal Care, Kitchen, Bathroom, Bedroom, Baby, and Laundry.
+The company scored hundreds of thousands of products based on key factors across six environmental footprints, while also evaluating their efficacy from real reviews.

 The six key footprints are as follows:

 Climate Footprint: The carbon dioxide and other greenhouse gasses that are directly or indirectly released into the atmosphere by a product when it is made or used.

 Water Footprint: The amount of water that is used to make and use a product, and the vulnerability of the watershed that the water is pulled from.
 This accounts for water scarcity in the area, whether the product contributes to that risk and/or pollutes the local water supply.

 Human Well-Being Footprint: The level of toxicity of a product, including if it is detrimental to you and your family's health and/or to the workers who make it.
 This also accounts for the treatment of workers along the supply chain and their working conditions.

 Ecological Footprint: The impact a product has on biodiversity, including the extent to which it harms or benefits local ecosystems and the natural habitats that plants and animals rely on.

 Waste Footprint: The waste created by a product and its packaging, which is the result of how it is manufactured, how long a product lasts and how likely it is to be reused, recycled, or landfilled.
 This also accounts for whether that waste is hazardous.

 Raw Materials Footprint: The materials that are used to make a product, which accounts for how rare they are, whether they are renewable, how difficult they are to source, and how environmentally damaging it is to collect them.